2024–25 NHL season: Utah expansion and Arizona Coyotes deactivation

 On April 13, 2024, it was reported that, with the NHL's permission, the Arizona Coyotes were making efforts to relocate to Salt Lake City, Utah, following concerns about an indefinite timeframe on a new arena and the effects of continued play at the 4,600-seat Mullett Arena.
 The sale, which involved the NHL buying the franchise from Coyotes owner Alex Meruelo, then reselling it to Ryan Smith, owner of the Utah Jazz of the National Basketball Association (NBA), was finalized on April 18, after the NHL Board of Governors voted to establish a team in Utah, with the Coyotes' hockey assets; however, rather than formally relocate, the Coyotes franchise was instead marked "inactive", with the Utah Hockey Club considered an expansion team in a similar situation to the Cleveland Browns and Baltimore Ravens of the National Football League (NFL).
 Meruelo subsequently remained on the NHL Board of Governors as an observer, retaining the rights to the Coyotes brand with a five-year window to complete a new arena and "reactivate" the Coyotes as an expansion team.
 Of the reported sale price, 1 billion was paid to Meruelo, with $200 million paid to the NHL's other owners as a relocation fee.
-In June, the auction was cancelled, and Meruelo left the ownership, ceasing the Coyotes.
+In June, the auction was canceled, and Meruelo left the ownership, ceasing the Coyotes.
 The league has not yet indicated whether the Coyotes would fold outright, the league would keep the franchise inactive for a prospective new Arizona owner, or transfer its history, records and intellectual property to the Utah Hockey Club.

 The Utah Hockey Club played its inaugural season without an official name, mascot, or colors, while a full identity was developed in time for 2025–26.
 After being leaked the previous week, the team officially announced its permanent branding as the Utah Mammoth on May 7, 2025.